What is Stereochemistry?

 - This branch of chemistry is commonly referred to as 3-D chemistry since it focuses on stereoisomers (chemical compounds with the same chemical formula but a different spatial arrangement in three dimensions).

-- One of the branches of stereochemistry deals with the study of molecules that exhibit chirality, which is a geometric property of molecules that make them non-superimposable on their mirror images.
+- One of the branches of stereochemistry deals with the study of molecules that exhibit chirality, which is a geometric property of molecules that makes them non-superimposable on their mirror images.

 - Another branch of 3-D chemistry, known as dynamic stereochemistry, involves the study of the effects of different spatial arrangements of atoms in a molecule on the rate of a chemical reaction.